 Another frequent pedestrian injury is the “scoop” injury, where the pedestrian is lifted off the ground by the hood of the car and collides with the windshield.
 These types of injuries typically occur at significantly higher rates of speed, and can lead to traumatic brain injury (if the pedestrian hits the windshield head first), spinal cord trauma, broken bones, contusions or bruises and road rash.

 Often, in these types of accidents, the pedestrian’s injuries are exacerbated by the actions of the driver.
 The natural reaction to step on the brakes may cause the driver to throw the victim to the ground, causing further injury.

 Contact the Motor Vehicle Accident Injury Attorneys at Mallon & Tranger

 We offer a free initial consultation to anyone who has suffered an injury as a pedestrian in a motor vehicle accident.
 To set up a meeting, contact us online or call us at 732-702-0333 for an appointment.
-We have offices in Freehold, Toms River and Point Pleasant.
+We have offices in Freehold and Point Pleasant.